frankbille/frankbille.github.io/blog/2021-06-08-new-website/index.md

 For some time, I have wanted to start blogging about Life in Tech.
 I'm passionate about topics such as diversity, mentoring, and developer experience.
 I might also do technical posts.

-The next post I want to do is on "Why diversity in teams is a good thing".
+The next non-tech post I want to do is on "Why diversity in teams is a good thing."

 For now, enjoy "Behind the Scenes" of this website: